-They generally grow and harvest most of their own food and make everything from scratch.
+- They generally grow and harvest most of their own food and make everything from scratch.
 There was little to no exposure to processed foods.

-They all wake up early and eat their biggest meal in the first half of the day.
+- They all wake up early and eat their biggest meal in the first half of the day.

-They get lots of physical activity naturally from their daily work.
+- They get lots of physical activity naturally from their daily work.

-They wind down in the afternoon and evening meeting friends for a drink and spending time with family.
+- They wind down in the afternoon and evening meeting friends for a drink and spending time with family.

-Social connections are incredibly important and family is a priority for all 4 of the communities studied.
+- Social connections are incredibly important and family is a priority for all 4 of the communities studied.

-Lastly, they all had a very strong sense of purpose, of why they wake up in the morning.
+- Lastly, they all had a very strong sense of purpose, of why they wake up in the morning.

 A Rustic Life

 Regardless of your current situation I believe it is possible for all of us to apply many of these centenarian practices to help us live a long and healthy life.

+Step 1.
 The Rustic Diet

 Plant based with a focus on beans, whole grains, and vegetables; including spices and herbs and consuming little to no processed foods.
 The quality of the food is equally important to the composition of the food.
 And to help with overeating aim to stop eating when you are no longer hungry rather than waiting until you are full; eating more slowly can help with this.
 This can help you practice Hara Hachi Bu.